piomin/openshift-quickstart/event-driven/readme.md

 }
 ```
 Add a required configuration for bindings in `application.yml`. \
+Create `KafkaTopic` object for DLQ.
+The number of partitions should be the same as for the target topic. \
 Then create a special `@Service` for handling delayed commands.
 It is based on Spring `@Scheduled`:
 ```java
 @Service